This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 ‘Oh?’
 Harry bumped her nose with his.
 ‘Care to share?’

-‘The bureau was created by an English wizard who came to France after marrying a French witch.
-He designed the Bureau d’Énigmes based on your Department of Mysteries, though the bureau is a half a century younger.
+‘Les Inconnus work at the Bureau d’Énigmes.
+It was created by an English wizard who came to France after marrying a French witch.
+He designed the Bureau d’Énigmes based on your Department of Mysteries.
 Why do you want to know?’

 ‘Are there prophecies in the Bureau d’Énigmes?’
 Harry asked.

 ‘Yes.
-The witnesses of the prediction are obligated to leave a memory in the bureau.
-There are only prophecies about French wizards and witches there, the Bureau d’Énigmes has no authority to keep any others.’
+The witnesses of the prediction are obligated to leave a memory in the bureau, there’s some spell that notifies them if a prophecy is made.
+I’ve no idea how that works.
+Some kind of trace on those capable, perhaps.
+There’re only prophecies about French wizards and witches there, though.
+The Bureau d’Énigmes has no authority to keep any others.’

 ‘But if there are prophecies in the Bureau d’Énigmes, then there are likely ones in the Department of Mysteries as well,’ Harry murmured.